Last Updated on

 In 2016 we published a viral hit on the state of the pizza industry: How Tech is Killing Off Independent Pizzerias.
-In this post, we’ll take a broader view at how things are shaping up for the global pizza market and some thoughts on where it is likely to head.
+And it’s about more than dough, sauce, quality ingredients, and toppings that make the difference for performance.
+Here, we’ll take a broader view at how things are shaping up for the global pizza market and some thoughts on where it is likely to head.

 Here are 16 stats that put the category, and the performance of key players, into perspective.